Do Not Overtighten

 Nobody intentionally overtightens.
 Probably nobody thinks he or she does overtighten.
 We’re just listening to that eloquent cost analysis showing how much money we lose when there’s an empty seat on an airplane, when phone operators are sitting idle, when we don’t outsource to Mars, and when we compare natural proteins to polyglutamatinousbiphosphorescentcosamine.

 You will notice that this essay is not entitled “In Defense of Wasteful Practices.”
 I am not defending waste; I am in favor of efficiency and productivity.
-All I’m saying is that cost analysis makes an implicit assumption: if saving $1 is good, then saving $2 is twice as good.
-It makes another implicit assumption: saving the next dollar is equally good as saving the previous dollar.
+All I’m saying is that cost analysis makes an implicit assumption: If saving $1 is good, then saving $2 is twice as good.
+It makes another implicit assumption: Saving the next dollar is equally good as saving the previous dollar.
 In other words, the tools we use to gauge the goodness of tightening make it hard to tell the difference between nice-and-tight and overtight.

 Some companies, notable for their rarity, explicitly reject overtightness.
 I had a Sears Craftsman ratchet wrench that I broke, perhaps by overtightening some poor thing.
 Sears offers a lifetime warranty on Craftsman tools.
 I took the wrench to Sears, found my way to the tool department, and presented the wrench to a friendly Searsperson.
 I said that I’d bought it a long time ago, far, far away, and it broke.
 Before the word “broke” had faded from my lips, I had a replacement wrench in my hand, along with a receipt documenting that there was no charge.
 Similarly, there’s Nordstrom, and LL Bean, and Chelsea Audio Video, which is even more guy-fun than the tools department at Sears.